-The capacity planning system forecasts billable and strategic utilisation of the workforce ahead of time.
-It will help you mobilize employees from non-billable or low priority work to billable or high priority projects.
-Billable utilisation is a critical KPI for a professional service business to ensure profitability and sustainability.
+The forecasting and capacity planning system forecasts billable and strategic utilization of the workforce ahead of time.
+It will help you mobilize employees from non-billable or low-priority work to billable or high-priority projects.

-Having the right employee with right skills and cost is crucial for a project to finish within budgeted time and cost.
+Having the right employee with the right skills and cost is crucial for a project to finish within budgeted time and cost.

 The resource planning and management system must identify and allocate competent resources.
 It is based on their skills, experience, qualifications, location, team, resource cost rate, and any other criteria you prefer.
 One must avoid the “first visible first fit” approach instead of the “best visible best fit” principle for resource allocation.